Harvard Law School Makes Online Zero-L Course Free for All U.S. Law Schools Due to Coronavirus

 For Kennedy School Fellows, Epstein-Linked Donors Present a Moral Dilemma

 Tenants Grapple with High Rents and Local Turnover at Asana-Owned Properties

 In April, Theft Surged as Cambridge Residents Stayed at Home

-We invite all members of the University to contribute to our columns, but we do not hold surselves responsible for any sentiments advanced in communications.
-Anonymous contributions will not be accepted.
+We invite all members of the University to con tribute to this column, but we are not responsible for the sentiments expressed.

 In reply to the many criticisms in regard to the subject of the next Yale-Harvard Debate we wish to state that Harvard had nothing to do with the selection of the question.
 Yale gave Harvard the choice of the question which was debated here, with the implied understanding that they should have the same privilege granted to them when the debate was at Yale.

 The present subject was the only one which the Yale committee thought would give them satisfaction.
 But the matter will be brought up at the next meeting of the Harvard Union and steps will be taken to change the subject if possible.

 COMM.
 OF HARVARD UNION.To the Editors of the Crimson:

 I wish through your columns to call the attention of the authorities to the matter of light in the Reading Room in Gore Hall.
 It is a matter of grave importance.
 Men who have never before been troubled with their eyes now find them troublesome, and those with weak eyes are making them weaker.
 Many men have to do almost all, and some all, their reading during the day in this room.
 The stack gives relief to only a few and to those for only a part of their work.